×

 Signs a mole may be suspicious and could be a sign of skin cancer include the following:

-1. A change in a mole: Usually, moles that are harmless do not change over time.
+1. A change in a mole: Usually, harmless moles do not change over time.
 But a mole or skin growth that changes color or shape may be a sign of skin cancer.
-Also, if a mole starts to bleed, crust or becomes shiny, it could be an indication that it requires further evaluation by a doctor.
+Also, if a mole starts to bleed, crust or become shiny, it could be an indication that it requires further evaluation by a doctor.

 2. Asymmetry: Typically, moles that are noncancerous match on both sides.
 When two halves of the mole are not the same, it could indicate melanoma.